brycefisher/brycefisher.github.io-jekyll/_posts/2014-04-24-setting-up-ssl-on-aws-cloudfront-and-s3.md

  6. **Common Name** - This is the one you MUST get right.
 Use the domain name you want to serve over HTTPS.
 E.g. "bryce.fisher-fleig.org"
  7. **Email address** - This is the email that will be exposed to spammers on the public certificate.
 You must have it, but consider creating a dedicated email address here for spam to collect in.
 E.g. "bff.dns.spam@gmail.com"

 Later on, we'll provide this private key to CloudFront, but it's vital that you keep the private key very, very private.
 The security of your website depends on the private key being accessible only to you and CloudFront.
 You should never email or share this file with anyone for any reason, and you shouldn't store this file Dropbox or Google Drive.
-If the key is ever compromised, many CA's will provide allow you regenerate your certificate from a new key for free.
+If the key is ever compromised, many CA's will allow you regenerate your certificate for free.

 ### Step 3.C: Upload the CSR to your Certificate Authority